DannyPartington/EPL-xG-Analysis-/README.md

 Thus, a full analysis of the 2023/24 Premier League season was conducted — exploring:

-How accurate xG is as a predictive tool for goals Which teams over- or under-perform their xG
+How accurate xG is as a predictive tool for goals.
+Which teams over- or under-perform their xG.
-Whether league standings would change if based only on xG How team tactics and other factors shape xG trends
+Whether league standings would change if based only on xG.
+How team tactics and other factors shape xG trends.

 This analysis was built and documented through a series of Jupyter notebooks, which guide the entire journey from initial data collection and cleaning, to survey analysis, exploratory data visualizations, and final insights.
 The full workflow — including code, reasoning, and commentary — can be found in the /Notebooks folder.